Abdellah Haimoud

-Abdellah Haimoud (عبد الله حيمود; born 21 May 2001) is a Moroccan professional footballer who plays as a midfielder for French club Rouen.
+Abdellah Haimoud (عبد الله حيمود; born 21 May 2001) is a Moroccan professional footballer who plays as a midfielder for Libyan club Al Ta'awon.

 Club career

 After starting his youth career at Mohammed VI Football Academy.
 In 2021, he obtained a transfer to Wydad AC.

 On 30 May 2022, he entered the game in the 84th minute in place of Guy Mbenza against Al-Ahly SC in the final of the CAF Champions League and won the competition thanks to a 2–0 victory at the Stade Mohammed V. On 28 July 2022, he was established and reached the final of the Moroccan Cup after a penalty session defeat against RS Berkane (draw, 0–0).

 On 15 January 2025, Haimoud signed with Rouen in French third-tier Championnat National.

 International career

 On 28 July 2022, he was summoned by coach Hicham Dmii for a training camp with the Morocco A' team, appearing on a list of 23 players who will take part in the Islamic Solidarity Games in August 2022.

 On 15 September 2022, he was called up by Hicham Dmii with Olympic Morocco for a double confrontation against Olympic Senegal as part of a preparation camp for qualifying for the 2024 Summer Olympics.